donutsalad/Discord-AI-Assistant/README.md

 Not too dissimilar is the WebTools.py file, the only major difference being that you include a description of the tool and generic parameters, and your tool recieves a `WebTool` object instead of a `ToolCall` object.

+Same goes for the CustomTools.py file, with a `CustomTool` object passed instead.

 Setup
 ----